KONICA MINOLTA

 Local Emergency Water Source Creation

-In case of a major natural disaster, Konica Minolta, Inc. has established a system at its office in Hino, Tokyo, for accessing well water using its own power generation equipment.
-At the same time, this emergency water source is available to a nearby hospital designated for disaster relief, as part of local disaster preparedness efforts.
+In the case of a major natural disaster, Konica Minolta, Inc. has established a system at its office in Hino, Tokyo, for accessing well water using its own power generation equipment.
+Additionally this emergency water source is available to a nearby hospital designated for disaster relief as part of local disaster preparedness efforts.

 Participating in Recovery Zone Support Activities